buszi/Boomerang/README.md

 - **BoomerangCatcher**: Functional interface for processing navigation results
 - **DefaultBoomerangStore**: Default implementation of BoomerangStore using a MutableMap
 - **BoomerangStoreHost**: Interface for components that host a BoomerangStore (only for Fragment and mixed setup)
+- **eventBoomerangCatcher**: Function that creates a BoomerangCatcher specifically for handling event notifications

 ### Compose Components